 Operations at the 17,734 acre South Pasture Mine began in 1995.
 After receiving all applicable regulatory approvals for the approximately South Pasture Extension (SPE) includes additional land parcels totaling approximately 7,500 acres.
-Mosaic has received regulatory approvals at both the local and state levels to extend mining operations from South Pasture onto the adjoining SPE in 2017.
+Mosaic has received regulatory approvals at the local, state and federal levels to extend mining operations from South Pasture onto the adjoining SPE in 2017.
 Below is a summary of the SPE.

 - Total Parcel Size = 7,513 acres

 - 73 percent – Agriculture and Other Land Uses

 - The SPE will provide an additional 14-year supply of phosphate rock in Hardee County.

 - The 2012 Development Agreement with Hardee County designates $10 million to support the development of local educational resources and recreational facilities.

 - 1,095 acres would be preserved and protected by a perpetual conservation easement.
 This area consists of native uplands, wetlands and streams along Brushy Creek and Lettis Creek.